-- Demonstrate effective oral, written, and electronic communication skills appropriate to the health services management environment. - Utilize critical thinking skills and ethical principles in managing business office situations including customer and personnel relationships. - Apply business management principles and techniques to the dynamic and expanding health services environment.
+- Demonstrate effective written, and electronic communication skills appropriate to the health services management environment. - Utilize critical thinking skills and ethical principles in managing business office situations including customer and personnel relationships. - Apply business management principles and techniques to the dynamic and expanding health services environment.

-ACC 110 Business Math3
+ACC 110 Business Math 3

-HCP 224 Medical Terminology3
+HCP 224 Medical Terminology 3

-CIS 110 Info Sys for Management w/Computer Applications3
+OFM 101 Business Software Essentials

-ENG 101 English Composition I
+ENG 101 English Composition I 3

-MGT 111 Principles of Management3
+MGT 111 Principles of Management 3

 (15 credit hours)

-BIO 103 or 13 0 Introduction to Human Anatomy and Physiology
+BIO 103 or 13 30 Introduction to Human Anatomy and Physiology

 or Introductory Anatomy and Physiology 3-4

 HCP 225 Health Insurance and Professional Billing3

-ESW 210 or 2 35 Holistic Health: Complementary and
+ESW 210 or 2 236 Holistic Health: Complementary and

 Alternative Health Practices or

 Personal Health and Wellness Education3

 MGT 131 Human Resources Management

-Elective Elective 3
+Elective 1 Elective 1 3

 (15-16 credit hours)

+THIRD SEME STER

+HCP 228 Electronic Medical Records Management3

-HCP 228 ENG 117 Writing for Business and Industry Elective Core Goal 6: Intellectual Heritage and Core Goal 7: Aesthetic Sensibility and the Arts3 MGT 160 Customer Relationship Management3 Elective Elective3 (15 credit hours)
+ENG 117 Writing for Business and Industry3

+Elective Core Goal 6: Intellectual Heritage and

+Core Goal 7: Aesthetic Sensibility and the Arts3

+MGT 160 Customer Relationship Management3

+Elective Elective3

+(15 credit hours)

+FOURTH SEI

-HCP 114,120, or MGT 210 Medical Law and Ethics for Health
+HCP 114,120 , or MGT 210 Medical Law and Ethics for Health

 Care Professionals, Ethical Issues Affecting

 Consumers and the Health Care Professions,

 or Ethical Decision Making in Business3

 MGT 221 Supervision3

 Elective Elective3

 PSY 137 Introduction to Organizational Psychology3

-Elective Core Goal 1b: Oral Communication Skills3
+Elective Core Goal 1b: Oral Communication Skills

 (15 credit hours)

 1 MGT 110 Introduction to Business or MAT 106 Math Applications is recommended.
-2 MAS 116 Medical Business Practices may be substituted.

 The program provides a stackable educational career pathway for the Medical Office Assistant Certificate of Completion (CS.MOA) and the Medical Coding Certificate of Completion (CS.MC).
 Students can apply all 19 Medical Office Assistant Certificate of Completion credits to the A.A.S. degree in Health Services Management.
 Students can apply all 18 credits in the Medical Coding Certificate of Completion to the Health Services Management A.A.S.
-Medical Assisting graduates who would like to pursue additional educational opportunities and enhance their careers can apply 25 Medical Assisting certificate credits to the A.A.S. degree in Health Services Management.
+Medical Assisting graduates who would like to pursue additional educational opportunities and enhance their careers can apply 19 of their 33 Medical Assisting certificate credits to the A.A.S. degree in Health Services Management.
 This program would also be attractive to those without prior coursework who want to pursue a management degree and a career in healthcare management.